robotframework/robotframework-RFCP-syllabus/basics-5-user_keywords.md

 #### Arguments with default values

-User keyword support arguments with _default values_.
+User keywords support arguments with _default values_.
 Default values are added to arguments with the (`=`) sign.
-There can be many arguments with default, but they all must given after positional arguments. [[User Guide: Default values with user keywords][UG Default values with user keywords]]
+There can be many arguments with default values, but they all must given after positional arguments. [[User Guide: Default values with user keywords][UG Default values with user keywords]]

 #### Embedded arguments